mesosphere/dcos-jenkins-service/README.md

   * [token-macro][token-macro-plugin] v1.12.1
   * [workflow-step-api][workflow-step-api] v1.15

+## Creating the WAR
+The included `pom.xml` file is used to create a WAR file containing the plugins listed above.
+To assemble the WAR file, run the [maven][apache-maven] command:
+`mvn package`.

 ## Packaging
 Jenkins is available as a package in the [Mesosphere Universe][universe].
 To make changes to the Jenkins package, submit a pull request against the